Financial Aid Recipients

 - To be eligible for Summer Financial Aid you must enroll for and attend at least 6 credits that all count toward your degree.
 Please confirm with your Associate Dean that the credits will officially count toward your program if there is any question.

-- Because of federal Department of Education rules, borrowing loans over the summer may affect a student’s eligibility to borrow for the fall 2018 semester.
+- Because of federal Department of Education rules, borrowing loans over the summer may affect a student’s eligibility to borrow for the fall 2020 semester.
 If you decide to borrow in the summer, keep in mind that your loan eligibility for the fall may/will be extremely limited.

 - Eligibility for summer federal financial aid is contingent upon meeting the Satisfactory Academic Progress Standards required.
-Because your cumulative credit and GPA record must be evaluated, including spring 2018, the timing may require your summer award to be revoked in the event it is determined you do not meet the minimum academic standards required.
+Because your cumulative credit and GPA record must be evaluated, including spring 2020, the timing may require your summer award to be revoked in the event it is determined you do not meet the minimum academic standards required.
 This would cause an immediate balance due to Student Accounts for the summer and repayment of any refund received.
-Please refer to the MU webpage for these satisfactory academic requirements.
+Please refer to the MU web page for these satisfactory academic requirements.

 - NO access to any refund from excess loan funds will be provided until you are actually attending at least 6 credits hours.
 This means if some of your classes do not begin until later in the summer, you will not be eligible to receive any excess refund funds until after the date upon you are actually attending at least 6 credit hours.
 In addition, faculty will be taking attendance during the 1st week of class.
 You must be confirmed to be in attendance at least once during that time to be eligible to receive federal aid.
 Please plan accordingly for any external expenses you may have that you were counting on using excess summer loans.
 If you do not actually ever begin attendance in at least 6 credits for summer, you cannot receive any of your loan funds and will owe the Student Accounts Office.